PMurphyslaw/Mars-Watch/README.md

 # Mars-Watch
-A one of-a-kind watch for Mars Solar Days
+An idea for a one of-a-kind watch for Mars Solar Days

 Operations Must including functioning at -40